CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation: Background

 \paragraph{Query optimization.} DBMSs include query optimizers that, after parsing the SQL query, determine an efficient \emph{query plan}, which specifies how a SQL query is executed.
 Determining an efficient query plan is challenging, since many factors might influence the plan's performance.
 The most commonly used models are cost-based~\cite{chaudhuri1998overview}---the query plan with the lowest projected performance cost is chosen.
 Cardinality estimation was found to be the most important factor that affects the quality of query optimization~\cite{leis2015good}.
 Cardinality estimators typically obtain data statistics of the tables to be queried by sampling~\cite{heimel2015self}, through histograms~\cite{selinger1979access}, or machine learning algorithms~\cite{dutt2019selectivity, wu2021unified, kipf2018learned}.
 Then, they enumerate all sub-plan queries, which are queries that process only a subset of tables in a query, and estimate how many rows they fetch.
-For example, for a query $A \Join B \Join C$ ($\Join$ denotes a join), cardinality estimators could estimate the number of rows of $A, B, C$ respectively, and then estimate the number of rows of $A \Join B$, $B \Join C$, $A \Join C$, and $A \Join B \Join C$.
-Lastly, the number of estimated rows of these sub-plan queries helps to decide the join order---whether $A \Join B$ or $B \Join C$ should be executed first.
+For example, for a query $A \Join B \Join C$ ($\Join$ denotes a join), cardinality estimators could estimate the cardinalities of $A, B, C$ respectively, and then estimate the cardinalities of $A \Join B$, $B \Join C$, $A \Join C$, and $A \Join B \Join C$.
+Lastly, the estimated cardinalities of these sub-plan queries help to decide the join order---whether $A \Join B$ or $B \Join C$ should be executed first.